 The Road to Suffrage

-While women had discussed equality and the right to vote since the founding of the nation, the Suffrage Movement began in 1848 at the Seneca Falls convention held July 19-20, in Seneca Falls, New York.
+While women had discussed equality and the right to vote since the founding of the nation, a key turning point of the Woman Suffrage Movement was the Seneca Falls convention held July 19-20, 1848, in Seneca Falls, New York.
 The meeting was not the first in support of women’s rights, but suffragists viewed it as the meeting that launched a national movement and cause.
 For the next 70 years, suffrage supporters worked to educate the public and lawmakers about the legitimate right of women to vote.

 One to two class sessions

-- Students will define “suffrage” and discuss the significance of the Women’s Suffrage Movement
+- Students will define “suffrage” and discuss the significance of the Woman Suffrage Movement

 - Students will expand information about the historical timeline event they are assigned by: